-- 1. have completed at least 30 semester hours at ASU Main; - have attained a cumulative GPA of 2.00 or higher for all courses taken at this university, for all business courses taken at this university, and for all courses for the major taken at this university; - 3. have earned a "C" or better in each course in the business core and each course in the major; and - have earned a minimum of 51 semester hours in traditional courses designed primarily for junior or senior students and completed in an accredited, four-year degree-granting institution.
+1. have completed at least 30 semester hours at ASU Main;

+- have attained a cumulative GPA of 2.00 or higher for all courses taken at this university, for all business courses taken at this university, and for all courses for the major taken at this university; - have earned a "C" or better in each course in the business core and each course in the major; - have earned a minimum of 51 semester hours in traditional courses designed primarily for junior or senior students and completed in an accredited, four-year degree-granting institution; and - 5. have met all university degree requirements.